heme/closure-UMD-builder/README.md

 ### :warning: Don't Hurt Yourself...

-The file-size cost of including even a few closure-library modules/"classes" can be very high depending on what you include.
-Make sure you know what you are doing and perhaps consider using the closure library to build your application.
+This was more of an experiment than anything else.
+There are probably many ways this process could easily get out of hand (duplication of functionality, file size, etc).
+That said, use at your own discretion.

 ### Background

-I wanted to try [closure-library's userAgent](http://docs.closure-library.googlecode.com/git/closure_goog_useragent_useragent.js.html) in a requirejs project, but didn't see an easy way to make this happen.
-This is my solution in a reusable format.
-I did noticed an [output_wrapper](https://code.google.com/p/closure-compiler/wiki/FAQ#When_using_Advanced_Optimizations,_Closure_Compiler_adds_new_var) option for the closure compiler, but could not get it to work with the [Service API](https://developers.google.com/closure/compiler/docs/api-ref).
+I wanted to try [closure-library's userAgent](http://docs.closure-library.googlecode.com/git/closure_goog_useragent_useragent.js.html) in a requirejs project.
+This was the method I came up with to allow any closure-library "class" to be used as AMD.
+However, In the end, I chose a smaller AMD library that better fit my needs.

 ### Closure Library